TOP

 Arrange for Accommodation

 • Guaranteed university accommodation will be given in the first 2 years of your full-time research postgraduate studies at HKUST.
 The Student Housing and Residential Life Office (SHRLO) manages on-campus student residence and provides assistance in finding off-campus accommodation.
-Learn more
+Learn More

 • If you are seeking a flat, you are strongly recommended to appoint a licensed estate agent regulated by the Estate Agents Authority.
-Learn more
+Learn More

 University-level Activities at a Glance

-English Language Proficiency Assessment (ELPA) Speaking Test:
+English Language Proficiency Assessment (ELPA) Speaking Test

-Graduate Teaching Assistant (GTA) Briefing:
+Graduate Teaching Assistant (GTA) Briefing

-Welcome Reception for New Research Postgraduate Students:
+Welcome Reception for New Research Postgraduate Students

-Students will be notified by the Academic Registry for online program registration from early August 2022.
-Please note that program registration will only be allowed when all the required official documents for offer confirmation are verified.
+Please note that you will only receive the notification when all the required official documents for offer confirmation are verified.
 For non-local students, student visa/ entry permit or appropriate visa for study must be obtained.
 Please allow sufficient time for processing your visa application.
-Check out the email notification and follow the instructions to complete the program registration.
+Check out your status at the Online Admission System.

 Activate ITSC Network Account